caffreb/JCPapers/RFCNV.md

 - 570 true and 1506 false duplications
 - Down sampling shows a negative correlation between OOB error rate and the number of training deletions.
 Indicating TRaining data needs to be large enough.
 Duh.
 - standard RF output showed the ranked importance of each feature via Mean Decreased Accuracy and Mean decreased Gini.
+- MEan depth, length and DI show the greatest power for deletions
+- Length, Left.RL and Repeat.Pct for duplications.
+- OOB error rate os 1.29% for deletion and 2.94% for duplication

+### Performace evaluation using benchmark CNVs
+- 3 short-read datasets from 1000GP.
+Ashkenazim trio and HuRef/Venter genome.
+- Duplications not considered as they were not part of the benchmark set
+- Fig 2, Overlap of SVs from Pacbio, MetaSV and SVclassify.
+Consensus datasets.
+- 2067 shared deletions
+- Fig 2b, breakpoints vary
+- Fig 2C CNV-JACG is better (sensitivity is the true positive proportion)
+- Fig 2D Number of deletions for each sample
+- Sensitivity of benchmark deletions Fig 2E
+- Down sampled the data, conclude convergence at 15x but 10x got sensitivity of 0.85 already.
+- Table 2.
+False deletions.
+Better than the other tool but both very good.

+### Evaluation of Mendelian inconsistency using trios
+- 6 trios from 1000GP, HGSV and GIAB
+- Combined phenomenon from false negatives in parents, false positives in offspring and true de novo CNVs
+- Figure 3
+- Used different callers and conclude that their approach is robust against the caller type

+### Evaluation of concordance using 11 pairs of technical replicates
+- generated 11 paired samples
+- everything equal just 2 runs on the same machine.
+- Fig 4

+### Computational considerations
+- 4GB RAM, 30 minutes

 ## Discussion